 3. Basic Operation

 A driver must report to his employer any and all traffic violations.

 A driver is responsible for ensuring that he is not transporting an overload, which can be very dangerous and may result in serious accidents.

 5. Fatigue and Truck Driver Hours of Service Rules

 One of the most controversial issues for truck drivers and those traveling on the road around them is driver fatigue.
 A new regulation took effect in July of 2013 mandating that the truck hours of service must not exceed 11 hours after the trucker has spent 10 consecutive hours off duty.

 The FMCSA prohibits texting and driving.
 This law applies to both truck drivers and bus drivers carrying a CDL.

 The FMSCA Regulations are exhaustive and can be difficult to understand.
 If a truck driver and/or their company failed to comply with one or more of these regulations and the violation contributed to your injuries, an experienced attorney may be able to use the violations as a basis for your lawsuit.
-Hiring an attorney with experiencing in handling truck accidents and knowledge of trucking regulations is key to the successful outcome of your case.
+Hiring a semi truck accident lawyer with experience in handling truck accidents and knowledge of trucking regulations is key to the successful outcome of your case.